-For example, if your child drinks whole milk, then your child will have a higher vitamin D level and lower body fatness.
-The design of this study was unable to establish causality.
+Meaning, if your child drinks whole milk, then your child will have a higher vitamin D level and lower body fatness.
+The design of this study was unable to establish this relationship.

 Nonetheless, this study and others are interesting, and provide pause and cause for additional research.Whole Milk: Yay or Nay?
 I dig in to some of the research about full fat milk for kids. #ad #dairyfoods #fearlessfeeding #eatlikeachampion Click To Tweet

-A 2017 study looked at full fat milk consumption in severely obese low income Latino children aged 3 years old.
+A 2017 study looked at whole milk consumption in severely obese low income Latino children aged 3 years old.

 In performing a 24-hour dietary recall, they found that these children were less likely to consume any milk, but if they did, it was skim milk.

-Furthermore, those who did consume whole fat milk had lower odds of severe obesity.
+Furthermore, those who did consume full fat milk had lower odds of severe obesity.